Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolGroupMember.md

 ```

 ## DESCRIPTION
-The Add-MsolGroupMember cmdlet is used to add members to a security group.
+The **Add-MsolGroupMember** cmdlet adds members to a security group.
 The new members can be either users or other security groups.

 ## EXAMPLES